 Start early – six to twelve months early if possible!

 If you spend 6-12 month first learning how to dance, then preparing for your First Dance will be more fun and less stressful.
-Private lessons are something to consider about 2-3 months from your wedding.
+Private lessons are something to consider about 2-3 months out from your wedding.
 That’s when you start looking for that special piece of music you will use for your First Dance and deciding if you want a simple “lead-follow” dance or a more fully choreographed dance.

 If you have not danced before, there are several things that are not even on your radar screen when it comes to dance in general, and especially for your Wedding.